 Pay Attention to Signals

 As you chat with others, pay close attention to their body language signals letting you know that you are losing them in conversation.
 If you continue talking long after they have mentally zoned out, you may find yourself alone, or worse, not invited to the next get-together.
 The instant you realize you’ve said too much, take a breath and give someone else a chance to talk.

-Signs the other person is no loner engaged in the conversation:
+Signs the other person is no longer engaged in the conversation:

 - No longer making eye contact

-- She glances around the room looking for an escape.
+- Glancing around the room as if looking for an escape

 Listen to Others